Alok Singh Kler: Early life and education

-Alok was born into the Kler military family which originated in Kakrala Kalan near Ludhiana, Punjab, India.
+Alok was born into the Kler military family which originated from Sarhal Qazian nawashar then moved to Kakrala Kalan near Ludhiana, Punjab, India.
 The family has over 300 years of service in the Indian Armed Forces.
 His father, Gen Gurdev Singh Kler was Mentioned in dispatches (MiD) in Sialkot in Indo-Pakistani War of 1965 fighting with 18th Cavalry.
 Commanding 56 Brigade, he was awarded the Ati Vishisht Seva Medal (AVSM) for capturing the largest group of armed insurgents in Nagaland in the 1970s.
 Commanding an armoured brigade and division, he was Director General of Military Training (DGMT) and commanded the Armoured Corps Centre and School in Ahmednagar, Maharashtra before retiring as a Lieutenant General.

 His elder brother, Jasjit Singh Kler was in the Indian Air Force.
 He served as the Commandant of the National Defence Academy before retiring as an Air Marshal.
 His Uncle, Gen Hardev Singh Kler was awarded the Mahavir Chakra in the Indo-Pakistani War of 1971 for commanding 95 Brigade.
 His formation was among the first to enter Dhaka.
 Alok's father-in-law, Brigadier Narinder Singh Sandhu saw action in both the wars of 1965 and 1971 and was awarded the Mahavir Chakra.
 Alok attended Mayo College, Ajmer before graduating from the National Defence Academy and the Indian Military Academy.